DFT and Model Hamiltonian Study of Optoelectronic Properties of Some Low-Symmetry Graphene Quantum Dots: Conclusions

 \section{Conclusions}

 In this paper we presented a systematic, large-scale computational study of the electronic structure and optical properties of three hydrogen-passivated GQDs of low point-group symmetries, i.e., $C_{2v}$ and $C_{2h}$.
 These GQDs are also known as coronene derivatives, namely, dibenzo{[}bc,ef{]}coronene (C\textsubscript{30}H\textsubscript{14}), and two isomers, dinaphtho{[}8,1,2abc;2´,1´,8´klm{]}coronene (C\textsubscript{36}H\textsubscript{16}) and dinaphtho{[}8,1,2abc; 2´,1´,8´jkl{]}coronene (C\textsubscript{36}H\textsubscript{16}).
-For the purpose, we employed both the first-principles TDDFT approach, as well as semiempirical PPP model Hamiltonian coupled with the MRSDCI approach.
-Our optical gaps computed by the PPP-CI approach coupled with the screened parameters were found to be in excellent agreement with the experimental results.
+As far as the electronic properties are concerned, we presented and discussed their single-particle energy levels for the orbitals close to the Fermi level using both the DFT and PPP methodologies.
+As expected, the HOMO-LUMO and other energy gaps computed using the DFT approach were found to be lower compared to the corresponding values calculated with PPP-Hartree-Fock methodology.
+The analysis of the molecular orbitals and the density of states indicates that the optical absorption spectra of these GQDs are mainly dominated by $\pi\rightarrow\pi^{*}$ excitations, with negligible contributions from $\sigma/\sigma*$ orbitals, in full agreement with the $\sigma-\pi$ separation assumptions for the planar PAHs, at the heart of the PPP model.
+For the purpose of studying optical properties, we employed both the TDDFT approach, as well as PPP model based approach.
+For the PPP model Hamiltonian based calculations, in order to include the electron-correlation effects beyond the mean-field Hartree-Fock calculations, we employed the MRSDCI approach using both the standard and screened parameters.
+Optical spectra obtained with screened parameters are red shifted as compared to the spectra obtained with standard parameters for all the three molecules.
+The computed optical gaps by the PPP-CI approach coupled with the screened parameters were found to be in excellent agreement with the experimental results.
 However, TDDFT calculations were found to be very accurate in predicting the locations of both the optical gaps as well as most-intense peaks in the spectra of all the three GQDs, when compared to the experiments.
-Our TDDFT calculations predict the absorption spectrum up to 4.5 eV, while the PPP-CI calculations extend up to 6 eV and beyond.
-In the PPP-CI spectra computed with the screened parameters, we found several peaks and features that are close to the experimentally measured values for both the isomers of GQD-36.
-Additionally, within the PPP-CI methodology we also computed the spin gaps of all the three GQDs{} whose values can be tested in the future experiments.
+In both the TDDFT and the PPP-CI spectra computed with the screened parameters, we found that several other peaks and features besides the first and MI peaks were close to the experimentally measured values for both the isomers of GQD-36.
+Additionally, with the PPP-CI methodology and the DFT approach we also computed the spin gaps of all the three GQDs, which are significantly lower than their corresponding optical gaps.
+Comparison shows values of spin gaps calculated with screened parameters are lower compared to the corresponding values calculated with standard parameters within the PPP-CI approach, while the DFT values are in between those.
+These calculated spin gaps can be tested in the future experiments.

 It will also be useful to study the nonlinear optical response of these systems such as the two-photon absorption and third-harmonic generation.
 We plan to undertake those calculations in the future along with the influence of doping these systems with heteroatoms.